 In other words, if we denote projector $P\otimes S$ by $[xy,11]$, $(\bbone-P)\otimes S$ by $[xy,01]$, $Q\otimes R$ by $[yx,11]$, $Q\otimes (\bbone-R)$ by $[yx,10]$, etc. then $[xy,11]\vee [yx,11]$ in quantum mechanics exists, but it is not a linear combination of $[ab,\alpha\beta]$.
-On the other hand in (2,2)-box world any observable is a linear combination of elements in $\mathcal L_a$, thus there is no equivalent of the above quantum mechanical question.
-Consequently, in some sense more general structure of (2,2)-box world is a result of a depleted set of questions when compared to quantum mechanics.
+On the other hand, in the (2,2)-box world there is no equivalent of the above quantum mechanical proposition.
+Consequently, the more general structure of the (2,2)-box world is a result of a depleted set of propositions when compared to quantum mechanics.
 We elaborate on this statement in the Sec.~\ref{sec:embedding-box-world}.